Is a spike in the monetary base - currency in circulation plus bank reserves at the Fed - the first sign of imminent inflation?

 Most of the money the Fed pumps into the market each month ends up sitting on bank balance sheets as reserves held by the Fed itself.
 That money never gets into the economy, where it can do some good.

-To put it in economic terms, the velocity of money - the rate at which money is exchanged - has slowed.
+To put it in economic terms, the velocity of money - the rate at which money is exchanged -

 From January 1959-August 2008, banks held an average of $0.8 billion in excess reserves at the Fed.
 The one exception was in September 2001, when excess reserves rose to $19 billion in the immediate aftermath of the September 11 terrorist attacks.